Squadrons of the US Navy 1861-1865

 Henry Knox Thatcher February 23, 1865 – June 12, 1865

 Mississippi River Squadron

 The Mississippi River Squadron was the Union riverine or inland naval squadron that operated on the western rivers.
 It was initially created as a part of the Union Army, although it was commanded by naval officers, and known as the Western Gunboat Flotilla or Mississippi Flotilla.
 It received its final designation as the Mississippi River Squadron when it was transferred to the Union Navy in October 1862.

-August 30 1861: Flag Officer Andrew Hull Foote assumed command of the Western Gunboat Flotilla, succeeding Commander John Rodgers.
+August 30 1861: Andrew Hull Foote assumed command of the Western Gunboat Flotilla, succeeding John Rodgers.

-May 9 1862: Flag Officer Charles Henry Davis assumed command of the Western Gunboat Flotilla, succeeding Flag Officer Andrew Hull Foote.
+May 9 1862: Charles Henry Davis assumed command of the Western Gunboat Flotilla, succeeding Andrew Hull Foote.